Spring 2014 Nursing Review

 Notification of Admission

-All applications (irrespective of student status: Current Nursing Major or New Applicant) will be considered competitively.
+All applications (irrespective of student status: NYIT Students, Nursing Majors or New Applicants) will be considered competitively.

-Applicants will be notified of an admission decision in April for fall enrollment, and in December for spring enrollment.
+Applicants will be notified of an admissions decision in April for fall enrollment, and in December for spring enrollment.

 Due to specific college evaluation guidelines, the nursing department does evaluate transcripts prior to student's applying to the nursing program.
 All transcript evaluations are done exclusively thru the admissions department.
 The admissions department will determine whether or not courses attempted are applicable to the nursing curriculum.
 Student files with transcript evaluations pending approval/clearance of all transfer discrepancies by the admissions department will be considered incomplete and will not be reviewed by the Department of Nursing Academic Review Committee.
 Students must submit their official transcripts by the stated deadline and all transcript evaluations must be complete to be considered for the nursing review.
 It is the student's responsibility to verify all required admission forms/ documents (personal essay, letters of recommendation, NYIT application, and transcripts) are on file with the admissions department prior to the review.